jezzay/Test-Travis-CI/README.md

 Test-Travis-CI
 ==============
-A test project to build a C# project with mono on Travis CI
+A test project to build a C# project with mono on Travis CI.

+The sample code is from selecting New Project -> ASP.NET Web Application in Visual Studio

 Build status
 --------------